moby/moby/docs/sources/reference/commandline/cli.md

 4. Start the `webserver`, mapping port
-    `443` in the container to port `1443`{.docutils .literal} on the Docker server, setting the DNS server to `dns.dev.org`, creating a volume to put the log files into (so we can access it from another container), then importing the files from the volume exposed by the `static` container, and linking to all exposed
+    `443` in the container to port `1443`{.docutils .literal} on the Docker server, setting the DNS server to `dns.dev.org` and DNS search domain to
+    `dev.org`, creating a volume to put the log files into (so we can access it from another container), then importing the files from the volume exposed by the `static` container, and linking to all exposed